Finitely Dependent Insertion Processes: Abstract

 \section{Abstract}

-A $q$-coloring is a random process that assigns one of $q$ colors to each integer, in such a way that consecutive integers receive distinct colors.
+A $q$-coloring of $\mathbb Z$ is a random process assigning one of $q$ colors to each integer in such a way that consecutive integers receive distinct colors.
 A process is $k$-dependent if any two sets of integers separated by a distance greater than $k$ receive independent colorings.
-In 2014, Holroyd and Liggett constructed the first stationary $k$-dependent $q$-colorings by introducing an insertion algorithm on the complete graph $K_q$; the cases $q=3,4$ are the unique values that yield a $k$-dependent process.
-We extend the construction from $K_q$ to all finite graphs and show that the resulting processes are $k$-dependent only for complete multipartite analogues of $K_3$ and $K_4$.
-We deduce extensions of this result to weighted graphs and shifts of finite type.
+Holroyd and Liggett constructed the first stationary $k$-dependent $q$-colorings by introducing an insertion algorithm on the complete graph $K_q$.
+We extend their construction from complete graphs to weighted directed graphs.
+We show that complete multipartite analogues of $K_3$ and $K_4$ are the only graphs whose insertion process is finitely dependent and whose insertion algorithm is consistent.
+In particular, there are no other such graphs among all unweighted graphs and among all loopless complete weighted directed graphs.
+Similar results hold if the consistency condition is weakened to eventual consistency.
+Finally we show that the directed de Bruijn graphs of shifts of finite type do not yield $k$-dependent insertion processes, assuming eventual consistency.